-Over the last twenty years Malvern College has shown itself to offer all that is best in co-education.
-There is approximately an equal number of boy and girls, and the College has remained a proper full boarding school with a large majority of pupils on campus during the weekends.
+Over the last twenty years, Malvern College has shown itself to offer all that is best in co-education.
+There is approximately an equal number of boys and girls, and the College has remained a proper full boarding school with a large majority of pupils on campus during the weekends.

 Malvern College UK has expanded overseas since 2012 with the founding of Malvern College Qingdao, and again in 2015 with Malvern College Chengdu.
 In 2016 Malvern College Egypt opened, closely followed in 2018 by Malvern College Hong Kong.
 Further information about the College’s other overseas campuses can be found here: